wendiganyu/AMLS_II_assignment21_22/README.md

 ├─Datasets: Store the train, valid, and testing datasets.
 ├─images: Store the images of reconstructed pictures, training and validating curves, etc.
 ├─results: Store the trained model files.
 Generated antomatically when running the program.
-└─summary_writer_records: Training data records of the models saved with Tensorboard Summarywriter.
+└─summary_writer_records: Records of the training losses, validating metrics, etc. Saved with Tensorboard Summarywriter.
 ```
 The contents Dataset/ aren't contained under this repository, you need to download them manually.